 For chest colds, Ebell says antibiotics should be taken by those at the extremes of age-the very young and very old-as well as those with chronic lung disease, shortness of breath, significant wheezing, or tightness in their chest, or by those who are coughing up blood or brown-or-rust-colored sputum.
 He adds that if you or a loved one feels so miserable that you become worried, see a doctor.

 Those who demand antibiotics for cold or flu ignore a basic law of medicine.
 Antibiotics only cure bacterial illness.
 They cannot cure viral illnesses such as colds, flu, most coughs, bronchitis, runny noses, and sore throats not caused by strep.
 (This will help you decide whether it's a cold, the flu, or allergies.)

 Why do doctors prescribe them?
 Uncertainty, time pressure, financial pressure, and action bias, which is an affliction suffered by both doctor and patient.
 Action bias states that when faced with a problem, a person will choose action over inaction in order to avoid regret.

 It's action bias that leads to patients and their insurers spending more money on antibiotics they don't need, thus driving up costs within what is already the most expensive health system in the world.

 There are side effects too.
 Antibiotics can leave patients susceptible to nausea, vomiting, and diarrhea.
 An antibiotic searching for bacteria in your lungs will hunt in your stomach, too, where it might kill the "good bacteria" in your digestive system.
 Hello, bathroom.

 Ebell is sympathetic to patients who want to feel better, especially those without sick days who are desperate to work.
+(For the record, Americans really should be taking more sick days.)
 He suggests a regimen of over-the-counter medicines, home remedies, and rest.
 "Do all those things your mom told you to do," he says.